meodai/rampensau/README.md

   hStart  : Math.random() * 360,         // hue at the start of the ramp
   hCycles : 1,                           // number of full hue cycles
                                          // (.5 = 180°, 1 = 360°, 2 = 720°, etc.)
-  hCenter : 0.5,                         // where in the ramp the hue should be centered hEasing : (x, fr) => x,                // hue easing function
+  hStartCenter : 0.5,                    // where in the ramp the hue should be centered hEasing : (x, fr) => x,                // hue easing function

   sRange  : [0.4, 0.35],                 // saturation range